iwasahighwayman/my-elusive-whale/README.md

 And this is where the research brings us to the classic "We can, but should we?" question.

+Again, the largest concern with placing three (3) LED strings in parallel, driven by a single LED controller board (with no externalized Push-Pull/H-Bridge drivers using discrete transistors and other components) is that the far column LED string is visibly dimmer than the other two.
+This is primarily due to the relatively long run (~35 feet) of relatively thin wire.
+The wire was purchased during the Covid lockdown/disruption, when supply chains world wide were challenged.
+The wire must be thin/discreet for aesthetic reasons, and the best that could be done during Covid was a white 4-conductor telephone wire with no ink/printing on the outer jacket.
+Unfortunately, each conductor appears to be 0.01 inch in diameter, which according to the american wire guage chart, is 30 AWG, which has 103 Ohms of resistance per 1,000 feet.
+So although I have two (2) pairs of two (2) of the four (4) conductors, to result in two composite conductors, that's still a little over 50 Ohms per 1,000 feet.

 ![xxx](/images/analog-awg-american-wire-gauges-resistance-grid-table-01-20240918.png)

+Now that Covid is generally past us, and supply chains are somewhat back to normal, I was able to find double-silver 22 AWG wire at Amazon:

 https://www.amazon.com/dp/B0CSJWPWDK?th=1

 ![xxx](/images/analog-wire-22-awg-double-silver-amazon-B0CSJWPWDK-01-20240925.png)

+22 AWG wire has 16 Ohms per 1,000 feet, resulting in the resistance for the relatively long run of wire to the far column being 1/3rd of the current resistance.

+The wire is on order coming directly from China, and just cleared US customs in NY, NY.

+An update will be provided once I receive the wire and install it.

 THE END.